Radiology Archives Office

 Please be aware that an incomplete form or missing documents may cause processing delays or the inability to process your request entirely.

-Some radiology reports may also be accessed through the TRICARE Online Patient Portal or by contacting the Medical Records Office at the nearest Military Treatment Facility (MTF).
+Some radiology reports may also be accessed through the MHS GENESIS Patient Portal or by contacting the Medical Records Office at the nearest Military Treatment Facility (MTF).

 Copying a DoD ID Card is authorized for Health Care purposes, and when being used to perform official government business (DoD instruction 1000.13)